sclorg/s2i-nodejs-container/12/README.md

 podman pull ubi8/nodejs-12
 ```

-An UBI image `ubi8/nodejs-12` is used in this example.
+A UBI image `ubi8/nodejs-12` is used in this example.
 This image is usable and freely redistributable under the terms of the UBI End User License Agreement (EULA).
-See more about UBI at [UBI FAQ](https://developers.redhat.com/articles/ubi-faq).
+For more information about UBI, see [UBI FAQ](https://developers.redhat.com/articles/ubi-faq).

 #### 2. Pull an application code

 An example application available at https://github.com/sclorg/nodejs-ex.git is used here.
-Feel free to clone the repository for further experiments.
+To adjust the example application, clone the repository.

 ```
 git clone https://github.com/sclorg/nodejs-ex.git app-src